Skip to content

 8.2 Notification of Non-Compliance.
 Customer shall promptly notify TD with information regarding any non-compliance discovered during the course of an audit.

 8.3 Limits on Auditing Party.
-Nothing in the TOUs will require TD either to disclose to an Auditing Party or Customer, or to allow an Auditing Party or Customer to access: (i) any data of any other customer of TD; (ii) TD’s internal accounting or financial information; (iii) any trade secret of TD; (iv) any premises or equipment not controlled by TD; or (v) any information that, in TD’s reasonable opinion, could: (A) compromise the security of TD’s systems or premises; (B) cause TD to breach its obligations under Applicable Privacy Law or the rights of any third party, or © any information that an Auditing Party seeks to access for any reason other than the good faith fulfillment of Customer’s obligations under Applicable Privacy Law.
+Nothing in the TOUs will require TD either to disclose to an Auditing Party or Customer, or to allow an Auditing Party or Customer to access: (i) any data of any other customer of TD; (ii) TD’s internal accounting or financial information; (iii) any trade secret of TD; (iv) any premises or equipment not controlled by TD; or (v) any information that, in TD’s reasonable opinion, could: (A) compromise the security of TD’s systems or premises; (B) cause TD to breach its obligations under Applicable Privacy Law or the rights of any third party, or (C) any information that an Auditing Party seeks to access for any reason other than the good faith fulfillment of Customer’s obligations under Applicable Privacy Law.
 Customer shall contractually impose, and designate TD as a third-party beneficiary of, contractual terms that prohibit any Auditing Party from disclosing the existence, nature, or results of any audit to any party other than Customer or TD unless such disclosure is required by applicable law.

 PARTIES